japikas/ctrlx-chirpstack/README.md

 - [ctrlX WORKS](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/portfolio/ctrlx-works/) for Windows (Ubuntu comes pre-installed in App Build Environment)

 >[!WARNING]
 > Please bear in mind snaps are build with `--destructive-mode` flag, which means the snapcraft build system may mess up with your host environment.
-Use of virtualisation of some type is recommended.
+Virtualisation of some kind is recommended for "disposable" host development environment.

 ### ctrlX SDK installation
 ```